 Carbon fiber filaments are the stronger, sturdier, and more dimensionally stable versions of their base material.
-It is an exciting filament to work with as it is perfect for making parts for prototypes and other applications.
+They are fun and exciting to work with as it is perfect for making parts for prototypes and other applications.

 - 1 How Carbon Fiber is Used in 3D Printing

 - 2 What is Carbon Fiber Filament?

 - 3 Tips for 3D Printing Carbon Fibers

 - 4 3 Best Carbon Fiber Filament Brands